vpplatonov/React_part/README.md

+1. Using of Semantic-UI-React
+2. Protected ( auth ) routing by class decorators
+3. Dashboard theming with Semantic-UI-react Card / Grid component;

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>